yangb8/ecsbeat/README.md

 Welcome to Ecsbeat.

-Ensure that this folder is at the following location:
+Ensure env variables GOPATH and GOROOT are set properly, and this folder is at the following location:
 `${GOPATH}/github.com/yangb8`

 ## Getting Started with Ecsbeat